-Observations Notations Observe bees at entrance.
+Observations Notations Observe bees on the ground in front of the hive.
+Do they appear to be staggering or crawling up grass blades and then falling off?
+If yes, this may be an indication of a virus or tracheal mites.
+Take steps accordingly.
+Observe bees at entrance.
 (Look for dead bees or abnormal behavior and appearance.)
 Do you see significant "spotting" of feces on the hive?
-(If yes, the bees may have Nosema and need to be medicated.)
+(If yes, the bees may have Nosema and need to be treated.)
 What is the condition of your equipment?
 (Note any needed repairs that have to be made or replacement parts to order.)
+How's the brood pattern?
+(It should be compact and plentiful during the brood-rearing season.)
+Check appearance of brood cappings.
+(Cappings should be slightly convex and free of perforations.)
+Evaluate your queen based on her egg-laying ability.
+(Do you need to replace her with a new queen?) □ How do the larvae look?
+(Larvae should be a glistening, snowy white.)
+Is the colony healthy?
+(You should find lots of active bees, healthy- looking brood, a clean hive, and a nice sweet smell.)
 Do you see eggs?
 (You should find only one egg per cell.)
-Can you find the queen?
-(Is she the same "marked" one you introduced?)
-How's the brood pattern?
-(It should be com- pact and plentiful during the brood rearing season.)
-Evaluate your queen based on her egg-lay- ing ability.
-(Do you need to replace her with a new queen?) (continued)